minshi123/gitlab/doc/user/group/iterations/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/214713) in [GitLab Starter](https://about.gitlab.com/pricing/) 13.1.

+Iterations are a way to track issues over a period of time.
+This allows teams to track velocity and volatility metrics.
+Iterations can be used with [milestones](../../project/milestones/index.md) for tracking over different time periods.
+For example:

+- Milestones for Program Increments, which span 8-12 weeks
+- Iterations for Sprints, which span 2 weeks

-Iterations behave similarly to [milestones](../../project/milestones/index.md), with a few differences:
+Iterations are similar to milestones, with a few differences:

 - Iterations are only available to groups
+- A group can only have one active iteration at a time
-- Iterations must have both a start date and due date
+- Iterations require both a start and an end date
-- Iteration date range can not overlap
+- Iteration date ranges can not overlap

 ## View the iterations list